svenluijten/env-providers/README.md

 same as how you would register service providers in `config/app.php`.

 ### Aliases
-In the `aliases` array you may put all the aliases (facades) you want to load in.
+In the `aliases` array you may put all the aliases (facades) you want to register.
-This is also the same as how you would register aliases in your `config/app.php` configuration file.
+As with the providers, this is the same as how you would register aliases in the default `config/app.php` configuration file.

-**Note**: You can set your application's environment in either `config/app.php` under `env` or via your `.env` file.
-If you want to manage your `.env` file via artisan, you can check out [sven/flex-env](https://git.io/flex).

 ## Contributing
 All contributions (in the form on pull requests, issues and feature-requests) are